 The following July, I found my way to his house just south of Islamorada.
 When I arrived Bubba and his guide had just come off the water and were cleaning up their gear.
 As we exchanged pleasantries, it was then I realized that Bubba's guide was none other than Rob Fordyce.
 I first became acquainted with Rob when he began appearing on the ground breaking fly fishing series of the 1990s, The Walkers Cay Chronicles.
-Flip Pallot, the host of the Walkers Cay Chronicles, had Rob on as a guest a number of times over the course of its 10 plus year run.
+Flip Pallot, the host of the Walkers Cay Chronicles had Rob on as a guest a number of times over the course of its 10 plus year run.
 It was obvious even way back then that Rob had a serious skill set and a natural talent as both an angler and a guide, and now I was going to have the privilege of experiencing it first hand.

 Spoiler alert...the fishing was really tough.
 We saw literally hundreds of fish, but they simply wouldn't eat.
 I managed to jump two, I think Bubba jumped a couple, but we didn't boat any over the course of two days.
 That, however, is not what this essay is about...read on.

-As he and Bubba continued their spirited banter back and forth, I sat there and tried to digest what I had just witnessed.
+As he and Bubba continued their "spirited" banter back and forth, I sat there in silence and tried to digest what I had just witnessed.
 It was almost surreal to see someone fish with such confidence, style, substance, and expertise.
 His casting technique was so well honed and precise that it exemplified equal extremes of both power and grace.
 The amount of focused energy he imparted into that fly line was absolutely obscene.
 At that point, I had been fly fishing for nearly a decade.
 I had a lot of success in both fresh water and salt water, and considered myself a better than average fly caster.
-That, however, was my lightbulb moment that there was a totally different level of performance out there, and that the best of the best were playing this game with a level of skill with which I simply wasn't familiar.
+That, however, was my lightbulb moment that there was a totally different level of performance out there, and that the best of the best were playing this game with a level of skill and confidence with which I simply wasn't familiar.

 You can watch past seasons of The Sea Hunter here: www.robfordyce.com